Collectivization in the Soviet Union: Peasants' resistance

 Stalin's efforts to implement agricultural collectivization played a significant role in the overall mortality figures attributed to his regime, notably evidenced by the Ukrainian famine, a single famine responsible for 3 to 5 million deaths.
 Some peasants viewed collectivization as the end of the world.
 By no means was joining the collective farm (also known as the kolkhoz) voluntary.
 The drive to collectivize understandably had little support from experienced farmers.

 The oversimplified intent was to withhold grain from the market and increase the total crop and food supply via state collective farms, with the surplus funding future industrialization.
 The kulaks were coerced into giving up their land to make way for these collective farms or risk being killed, deported, or sent to labor camps.
 Inexperienced peasants from urban areas would then replace the missing workforce of the agriculture sector, which was then considered overstaffed, inefficient and import-dependent.
 Under Stalin's grossly inefficient system, agricultural yields declined rather than increased.

 To make matters worse, tractors promised to the peasants could not be produced due to the poor policies in the Industrial sector of the Soviet Union.

 When quotas were not met, Stalin enforced collectivization by sending special regimes to confiscate any food they can find.
 The kulaks argued to the collectors that starvation was inevitable, but they still seized everything edible from the kulaks to make up for the quotas, regardless of whether the kulaks had anything for themselves.
 Although there were recorded instances of people hiding food, this was out of survival.
 One notable instance was a mother hiding flour under her baby's cradle.
-When the brigade found it, she cried and beg saying her baby would die of hunger without it.
+When the brigade found it, she cried and begged saying her baby would die of hunger without it.
 The brigade took it anyway.
 Stalin falsely denied there even was a famine and prohibited journalists from visiting the collective farms.
 In order to cover up for the poor harvests, the Soviet government created a fierce propaganda campaign blaming the kulaks for the famine.
 The propaganda said they were creating an artificial food shortage by hiding crops only to sell them when prices were high.